alphagov/govuk-developer-docs/source/manual/get-started.html.md

 1. Follow steps 1 to 7 in [set up your MFA](#set-up-your-mfa)
 1. Choose one of the two options (Remove or Resync)
-2. Click on the "Manage" link next to "Assigned MFA device"
-3. Follow the steps to set up your MFA device.
-If you're using a Yubikey, you must choose "TOTP" device, not "U2F" device, for the gds-cli to continue working.

 ### Get the appropriate access